 Innovation Budget Planning Consideration #8: Plan

 In my prior job, we always invested a third of our R&D budget on explore initiatives.
 This is not atypical but we are now at a stage in innovation where big change is coming and it’s coming swiftly and from disparate directions.

 Blockchain?
 Internet of Things?
 Artificial Intelligence and Machine Learning?
 Quantum Computing?
 Precision Medicine?
 Does this threaten our business?
 Sure, it does.
 Can you answer that your corporation has looked at these and where your goods and services fit into the future of these outside forces that can’t be stopped?
 How does this fit into your corporate strategy?
 What are you doing differently?
 As we prepare for the future how does the job to be done affect your customers?
 Make sure you’ve factored the future in your R&D budget.

-As my final point if you are not planning, you need to start now and remember when you do present your plan for next year adjust your presentation style.
-Technical people who speak technically to marketing is like speaking two different language you need interpreters!
+As my final point, if you are not planning, you need to start now and remember when you do present your plan for next year adjust your presentation style.
+Technical people who speak technically to marketing is like speaking two different languages you need interpreters!
 Think about using storytelling to convey your plan.

 Good luck this year and may the budget forces be with you!